ucbepic/docetl/docs/concepts/operators.md

 ## Overview

-- Datasets contain documents, where a document is an object in the JSON list, with fields and values.
+- Datasets contain items, where a item is an object in the JSON list, with fields and values.
+An item here could be simple text chunk or a document reference.
 - DocETL provides several operators, each tailored for specific unstructured data processing tasks.
 - By default, operations are parallelized on your data using multithreading for improved performance.